-The public health system (Servizio Sanitario Nazionale or SSN) covers all citizens and legal foreign residents.
-Since, 1998, illegal immigrants have been granted access to basic services.
-The SSN was modeled after the British NHS to provide uniform comprehensive care and replaced a Bismarckian system of health insurance funds in 1978.
+The public health system (Servizio Sanitario Nazionale, or SSN) covers all citizens and legal foreign residents.
+Since 1998, illegal immigrants have been granted access to basic services.
+The SSN replaced a Bismarckian system of health insurance funds in 1978, and was modeled after the British NHS to provide uniform comprehensive care.

-Services: The central Government defines the minimum national benefits package that must be offered to all residents - the 'essential levels of care' or livelli essenziali di assistenza (LEAs).
-Since 2001, the has SSN defined a positive list and negative list of LEA services, based on the criteria of effectiveness, appropriateness and efficiency in delivery.
+Services: The central government defines the minimum national benefits package that must be offered to all residents the "essential levels of care," or livelli essenziali di assistenza (LEAs).
+Every year since 2001, the SSN has produced both a positive and a negative list of LEA services, based on the criteria of effectiveness, appropriateness, and efficiency in delivery.
 The positive list spans ambulatory care, inpatient care, and some prescription drugs.
-The negative list of services includes three categories of exclusion: 1) services that are ineffective or not within the province of the SSN, such as cosmetic surgery or certain types of physical therapy; 2) services that are only covered on a case-by-case basis, such as orthodonture and laser eye surgery; 3) potentially inappropriate hospital admissions, such as for cataract surgery or hypertension.
-Prescription drugs are divided into three tiers according to clinical effectiveness and, in part, cost effectiveness; the SSN covers the first tier in all cases, covers the second tier only in hospitals, and does not cover the third tier.
-Eye care and dental care are generally not covered and paid for out-of-pocket.
-In particular, public provision of dental care (volume of services actually provided) is very low even where it is covered by the NHS.
+The negative list of services comprises three categories of exclusion: 1) services that are ineffective or not within the province of the SSN, such as cosmetic surgery or certain types of physical therapy; 2) services that are covered only on a case-by-case basis, such as orthodonture and laser eye surgery; and 3) potentially inappropriate hospital admissions, such as for cataract surgery or hypertension.
+Prescription drugs are divided into three tiers according to clinical effectiveness and, in part, cost-effectiveness; the SSN covers the first tier in all cases and the second tier only in hospitals, but does not cover the third tier.
+Eye care and dental care are generally not covered and are paid for out of pocket.
+In particular, public provision of dental care (volume of services actually provided) is very low even where it is covered by the SSN.
 Regions can choose to offer non-LEA services, but must finance these themselves.
-Supplemental health insurance (various forms of "health funds") has been recently introduced to cover services excluded by the NHS, some social-health provisions for the elderly, and dental care.
-New regulation is pending for this to be become effective.
+Supplemental health insurance (various forms of "health funds") has been introduced recently to cover services excluded by the SSN, some social-health provisions for the elderly, and dental care.

 Cost-sharing: Primary and inpatient care is free at the point of use, but copayments have been applied for ambulatory specialist services at the national level and outpatient drugs at the regional level.
-Furthermore, since 2007, a €25 (\$37 USD) co-payment has been introduced for "unwarranted" use of emergency services, deemed to be non-critical and non-urgent.
+Furthermore, since 2007, a $\in$ 25 (US\$37) copayment has been introduced for "unwarranted" use of emergency services, deemed to be noncritical and nonurgent.
 Private insurance is sometimes purchased to cover cost-sharing payments, but does not play a significant role in the health system.

-Safety nets: All individuals with out-of-pocket payments over €129 (\$193 USD) in a given year are eligible for a tax credit equal to roughly one-fifth their spending.
-Furthermore, cost-sharing exemptions are applied to people over the age of 65 with a household income below a certain threshold, people with chronic or rare diseases, people with disabilities, people who are HIV positive, prisoners, and pregnant women.
+Safety nets: All individuals with out-of-pocket payments over €129 (US\$193) in a given year are eligible for a tax credit equal to roughly one-fifth of their spending.
+Furthermore, cost-sharing exemptions are applied to people over the age of 65 with a household income below a certain threshold, people with chronic or rare diseases, people with disabilities, people who are HIV-positive, prisoners, and pregnant women.
 Certain screening services are also provided free of charge.